 These cables are used with our Prime and Kinetix CMOS families and allow either the camera to be controlled by another imaging device (IN) or allow the camera to control other imaging devices (OUT).
 Both these input and output trigger modes are described in the next sections.

-Input Trigger Modes
+Input Trigger Modes (Controlling Camera Using External Hardware)

 Using the Kinetix family as an example, there are six different trigger modes that allow control of the camera, one internal, three hardware triggers, and two software triggers, described below in that order.